1cbyc/snake_and_ladder/README.md

 1. just clone this repository to your local machine.
 2. install Python 3 if you don't have it.
-3. then, navigate to the project directory in the terminal.
+3. then, navigate to the project dir in the terminal.
 4. Run the following command:

    ```bash